Sign In

-Seniors and Disabilities
+Seniors and People with Disabilities

-Seniors also may call Senior Services Associates, Inc. Residents in the southern portion of Kane County (Geneva, Elburn and south)should call (630) 897-4053.
+Seniors and people with disabilities also should call Senior Services Associates for assistance with adult protective services.
+Residents in the southern portion of Kane County (Geneva, Elburn and south) should call (630) 897-4035.
 Residents in the northern portion of Kane County (St. Charles and north) should call (847) 741-0404.
-The 24-hour toll-free number for both offices is 1-800-942-1724.
+The 24-hour toll-free number for both offices is 1-866-800-1409 (TTY 1-888-206-1327).

 Additional links